reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

-Sticking to primitive props where possible makes it easier to optimize your components later.
+Sticking to primitive props where possible makes it easier to optimize your Components later.

 </Solution>